A Variational Framework for the Complexity of PDE Solutions: Complexity of PDE Solutions: Examples

-\end{definition} Next, we state the result, ensuring the well-posedness of the Poisson learning problem.
-A similar assertion can be found in~\cite{Bochev2009-ut}. \begin{theorem} The Poisson loss $\mathcal{L}:H^1(\Omega)\rightarrow\mathbb{R}_+$ from Definition~\ref{Def:Poisson_FP} is a $\lambda$-convex, H\"older continuous functional, satisfying the apriori coercivity estimate
+\end{definition} Next, we state the result, ensuring the well-posedness of the Poisson variational problem.
+A similar assertion can be found in Chapter 1 of~\cite{Bochev2009-ut}. \begin{theorem} The Poisson loss $\mathcal{L}:H^1(\Omega)\rightarrow\mathbb{R}_+$ from Definition~\ref{Def:Poisson_FP} is a $\lambda$-convex, H\"older continuous functional, satisfying the apriori coercivity estimate